dydxfoundation/dip/content/dips/DIP-18.md

 **The subDAO will be funded for a period of 6 months**

 Reverie will work with outside legal counsel to establish a Guernsey Purpose Trust.
-The Trust will be launched with the following contributors:
+The Trust will be formed with the following contributors:

 **Trustees**
 - Reverie Reserves, LLC